teonakuzmanovska/FileTransferTool/README.md

     2. Paste the file path to the console when prompted.
     3. Copy the destination folder's path.
     4. Paste the folder path to the console when prompted.
+5. If you wish to use the unit tests, adjust the paths accordingly under the TODO comments.

 ### Prerequisites:
 - Have .NET 8 and .NET IDE installed on your local machine.
+- Have a file of minimum 1GB size to transfer.
 Note: This project was developed in Jetbrains Rider.
 Any other .NET IDE will work.